-Wild Dogs (Lycaon pictus) aka African hunting dog are found only in Africa and are about the size of a German Shepherd.
+Wild Dogs (Lycaon pictus) aka African hunting dog are found only in Africa and are something like a cross between a German Shepherd and a Greyhound.

 They have the head of a German Shepherd but the legs of a Greyhound.

 There used be ~500,000 wild dogs in Africa – spread throughout sub-Saharan Africa except in forests

 Now they are the second most endangered carnivore in Africa after the Ethiopian wolf.

 It is estimated that the total remaining population is only about 4,000.

 Their Latin name means 'painted wolf' referring to the animal's irregular, mottled coat, which features patches of black, brown, white, and yellow fur.

 Each animal has its own unique coat pattern and all have big rounded ears.